Calebh101/quick_listener/README.md

 `onError` is an optional named callback of `void Function(Object error)?`. `error` is the passed error or exception, but it can be any `Object?` if the override method is used in the `broadcast`.

-`onDone` is an optional named callback of `void Function()?`.
-It is called when the `done` event is passed and the key/keys is disposed of.
+`onDone` is an optional named callback of `void Function()`.
+This is called when the key is marked as done.

+`onStreamError` is an optional named callback that is called when the `StreamSubscription` errors.
+This is different from `onError`.
+The default of this is ignore.

 The `T` is only used as a runtime check.
 If the received data is not of type `T`, `onData` is still called, but its data will be null.

+You can also use some asynchronous methods:

+- `waitForNewData`: Same as `listen.onData`, but returns when new data has arrived.
+This does **not** include errors or done signals.
+- `waitForNewEvent`: Same as `waitForNewData`, but returns the entire event, which also includes errors or done signals.
+(Neither of these include stream errors though.)
+- `waitForResponse`: Wait for a callback to respond to a broadcast. **This is done manually; callbacks must call `respond` to trigger this.** Otherwise, this hangs forever, or times out if specified.

 ## Finishing